Lamborghini 350 GT Tyres

 350GT Lamborghini History

-The fruits of his labours (from a workforce including Bizzarini) was a prototype called the Lamborghini 350 GTV which was first displayed at the 1963 Turin Auto Show.
-The car was not a runner as the engine would not fit due to the carburetors being to tall to fit under the bonnet!
+The fruit of his labours (from a workforce including Bizzarini) was a prototype called the Lamborghini 350 GTV which was first displayed at the 1963 Turin Auto Show.
+The car was not a runner as the engine would not fit due to the carburettors being too tall to fit under the bonnet!
 A problem rectified during the cars recent restoration.

-After the Turin Show, Touring were introduced to massage the shape of the 350GTV and ready it for production The pop-up headlights were replaced with single oval units that were incorporated into the bonnet.
-To cure the engines clearance problems the six twin-choke Weber carburetors were placed horizontally between the camshafts in order to fit under the bonnet.
-Along with the redesign, the engine was slightly detuned because Ferruccio Lamborghini desired a smooth running, refined engine rather than a highly-tuned racing power-plant.
+After the Turin Show, Touring was introduced to massage the shape of the 350GTV and ready it for production The pop-up headlights were replaced with single oval units that were incorporated into the bonnet.
+To cure the engines clearance problems the six twin-choke Weber carburettors were placed horizontally between the camshafts in order to fit under the bonnet.
+Along with the redesign, the engine was slightly detuned because Ferruccio Lamborghini desired a smooth running, refined engine rather than a highly-tuned racing power plant.
 Horsepower dropped from 350 to 270 with a 320hp version available as an option.

 The 350 GT was first shown in 1964 at the Geneva Auto Show.
 In 1966 a four-litre engine was available in the front-engined Lamborghini as optional equipment.
 This version became known as the 400 GT.
 A few examples were built before it was replaced by the 400 GT 2+2.
 The two-plus-two configuration made the supercar a little more practical, allowing room for additional occupants in the rear seats.
 The design of the 2+2 varied slightly from the 400 GT.
 The 2+2 was constructed of steel while the 400 GT used aluminium.
 The most distinguishable difference was the double-oval headlights in the front of the 2+2.